muggy8/improbable/have-and-havenot/dJTdszpJ.md

 Unfortunately, they were too far away to hear.

-I honestly was quite curious at what her chatter was since I was rooting for her for she was the only person I had any interaction with here.
+Honestly, I was quite curious at what her chatter was since I was rooting for her because she was the only other prospective student I had interacted with.

 The conversation didn't last too long as Melody and the horned boy both got into some sort of fighting stance.